Baloney (Henry P.)

 Baloney (Henry P.) is a children's picture book written by Jon Scieszka and illustrated by Lane Smith.
 It was published in 2001 by Viking Press.

 Plot

-The story is about an alien schoolchild who has an excellent reason for being late for school – he had blasted off into space.
+The book tells the story of an alien schoolchild who has an excellent reason for being late for school – he had been blasted off into space.

 About the text

 The book encourages the reader to work out the meaning of a word from its context.
 The apparently alien words sprinkled throughout the text are actually from Earth languages.